 Jātipi dukkhā, jarāpi dukkhā, vyādhipi dukkho, maraṇampi dukkhaṃ; soka-parideva-dukkha-domanassupayāsāpi dukkhā; yampicchaṃ na labhati tampi dukkhaṃ; saṅkhittena pañcupādānakkhandhā dukkhā.

-- This classic formula shows that suffering is not only emotional pain — it includes the entire conditioned personality (pañcupādānakkhandhā).
+- This classic formula shows that dukkha is not only emotional pain — it includes the entire conditioned personality (pañcupādānakkhandhā).

 3. The Origin of Dukkha